casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec/tut_spec.md

 The tutorial comes with a pre-compiled bof file, which is generated from the model you just went through (tut_spec.fpg).
 All communication and configuration will be done by the python control script called tut_spec.py.

-Next, you need to set up your Skarab.
+Next, you need to set up your SKARAB.
 Switch it on, making sure that:

 •	Your tone source is set within the band of the ADC.
 The default digital downconverter setting is 1 GHz, so signals within 375 MHz of this frequency should pass.
 In the tut_spec.py script, 1 GHz is mapped to DC.
 In our setup, we set the tone frequency to 1.054 GHz.
 If you use a different tone frequency, be sure to update the ```freq_range_mhz = [0,80]``` in the Python script so that the plot covers the range of your tone.